Skip Global navigation and goto content

 Environmental Health Services

-Any person wanting to operate any of the above facilities, you must comply in accordance with Chapter 64E-9, Florida Administrative Code (F.A.C.), Chapter 514 Florida Statues (F.S) and Section 454 Florida Building Code (FBC).
+Any person wanting to operate any of the above facilities, you must comply in accordance with Chapter 64E-9, Florida Administrative Code, Chapter 514, Florida Statues and Section 454 Florida Building Code (FBC).
 You will be required to receive plan approval by Florida Department of Health and your local jurisdictional building department.
 You will need to submit the appropriate applications and applicable fees to the Florida Department of Health in Brevard County Environmental Health Services and be granted a license prior to operation.
 The permit year runs from July 1 to June 30.
-Licenses must be renewed annually; failure to renew on time will result in the assessment of a $35.00 late fee.
-Please contact our office for further details.
+Licenses must be renewed annually; failure to renew on time will result in the assessment of a $50.00 late fee.

 Epsom Salt Float Tanks